Table of Contents

-If your service provider doesn't require a deposit, you've done it!
+If your service provider doesn't require a deposit, click Approve and you've done it!
 The quote is now approved!

-If your service provider requires a deposit, the next step is to enter the payment details and hit Charge.
+If your service provider requires a deposit, the next step is to enter the payment details and hit Approve & Pay.

 Keep a payment method on file

-Your service provide might ask that you enter your card details and save them for future use, particularly if they are providing you with a recurring service.
+Your service provider might ask that you enter your card details and save them for future use, particularly if they are providing you with recurring services.
 There are a few ways for you to save your card details:

 - Choosing to keep your card on file when paying a deposit.